 Little Tokyo Historic District can really be seen along the north side of 1st Street where many of the original buildings are located.
 Little Tokyo was declared a National Historic Landmark District in 1995.

 At its peak, Little Tokyo had approximately 30,000 Japanese Americans living in the area.
-May of the original buildings have been replaced with condominiums and shopping malls.
-What is left of the original area can be found in about four city blocks.
+Many of the original buildings have been replaced with condominiums and shopping malls.
+What is left of the original Little Tokyo can be found in a four city block area of downtown.